locationtech/udig-platform/docs/user/en/tasks/Adding a column to a shapefile.rst

    -  Exapand the shapefile entry in the catalog view and select the contents
    -  Select the layer (if you happen to have the shape file on screen)

 #.
-Run the :doc:`Transform operation`:
+Run the :doc:`/reference/Transform operation`:

    -  Right click to bring up the context menu and choose **Operations > Transform**
-   -  From the menu bar :menuselection:`Edit --> All Operations` to open the :doc:`Operations dialog` then select :menuselection:`Resource --> Transform` and press **Operate**
+   -  From the menu bar :menuselection:`Edit --> All Operations` to open the :doc:`/reference/Operations dialog` then select :menuselection:`Resource --> Transform` and press **Operate**

 #.
-This operation will open the :doc:`Transform dialog` listing the current
+This operation will open the :doc:`/reference/Transform dialog` listing the current
    attributes along with a definition of how to populate them.
 #.
 Select where you would like to add an attribute
 #.
 Press the **Add** button to create a new entry
 #.
 Fill in the name of your new Attribute
 #.
-Fill in the :doc:`Expression viewer` to define the values for your new
+Fill in the :doc:`/reference/Expression viewer` to define the values for your new
    attribute.

-   -  Use :doc:`concepts/Constraint Query Language` to define your expression
+   -  Use :doc:`/concepts/Constraint Query Language` to define your expression
    -  You can choose different options using the arrow to the right